 Ron Paul's Young Fans Flock To Him In Iowa

 At first glance, it's not easy to figure why Ron Paul is so popular with young people.
-At 76, he's old enough to be their grandfathers, something he alluded to at a packed rally at Iowa State University in Ames Thursday night.
+At 76, he's old enough to be their grandfather, something he alluded to at a packed rally at Iowa State University in Ames on Thursday night.

-"I understand this is a busy week, some of you are involved with studyin' so this was a chance not to have to study for a couple hours right?
-But I have a lot of children, a lot of grandchildren but I'm always advising them study hard get your courses down," Paul told the crowd.
+"I understand this is a busy week.
+Some of you are involved with studying, so this was a chance not to have to study for a couple hours right?
+But I have a lot of children, a lot of grandchildren, but I'm always advising them: Study hard, get your courses down," Paul told the crowd.